xapax/security/tcp-dumps_on_pwnd_machines.md

 ## Sniffing for passwords

 Once we have dumped some of the traffic we can insert it into metasploit and run **psnuffle** on it.
+It can sniff passwords and usernames from pop3, imap, ftp, and HTTP GET.
+This is a really easy way to find usernames and passwords from traffic that you have already dumped, or are in the process of dumping.

 ```
 use auxiliary/sniffer/psnuffle